VigneshwarBoggula/Game-Shop/frontend/README.md

-# Video-Game-Store-Website
+# Video-Game-Store-Website / Frontend

-An e-commerence website to purchase products and view content related to video-gaming.
-Next.js for frontend, Node.js for backend, PostgreSQL for database, and Docker to connect and deploy.
+Frontend built using Next.js for frontend.

 ## Before You Begin

-Make sure to install the external dependencies of the project:
+Make sure to install the external dependencies.
+Run:

 ```bash
 npm install